MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-new-speech.md

     ![Screenshot of the selected cc button to see the closed captions.](./media/0126-new-foundry-voice-show-text.png)

-Azure Speech Voice Live is a service used to build real-time voice-based agents.
-The Azure Speech Voice Live capabilities in Microsoft Foundry include multi-turn real-time conversations with support for interruptions and background noise suppression.
+    >**Tip**: The follow-on prompt is submitted just by speaking.
+You can even interrupt the agent to keep the interaction focused on what you need done.

 1. To continue the conversation, submit a second spoken prompt, such as `"How does speech synthesis work?"`, and review the response.

+## Experiment with system prompts

+A system prompt is used to provide the model with instructions that guide its responses.
+You can use the system prompt to provide guidelines about format, style, and constraints about what the model should and should not include in its responses.

+1. In the pane on the left, in the **Instructions** text area, change the system prompt to: `You are an AI assistant that provides short and concise answers using simple language.
+Limit responses to a single sentence.`

+    >**Tip**: Remember to select **Apply changes** before testing any changes.

+1. Now try the same prompt as before (`How does speech synthesis work?`) and review the output.

+1. Continue to experiment with different system prompts to try to influence the kinds of response returned by the model.

+## Experiment with model parameters

+Model parameters control how the model works, and can be useful for restricting the size of its responses (measured in tokens) and controlling how "creative" its responses can be.

-    >**Tip**: Review the generative AI model's *Advanced settings*.
-Another way you can affect the model's responses is by configuring the *Temperature* of the response.
-The *temperature*, is a parameter that controls the randomness or creativity of the model's responses.
+1. Review the generative AI model's *Advanced settings*.
+One way you can affect the model's responses is by configuring the *Temperature* of the response.
+The *temperature* is a parameter that controls the randomness or creativity of the model's responses.
 When the model is set to a lower temperature, its responses are more predictable and factual.
 As the temperature increases, more variability and creativity are added.
 The higher temperature setting is useful for brainstorming, its conversational tone, and generating varied examples.
 If the temperature is too high however, it can result in responses that do not make much sense and aren't reliable.

+1. Experiment by changing the parameter values and repeating the same prompt.
+You may see some differences in behavior from the model.

+    >**Tip**: You can use the Stop generation button in the chat pane to stop long-running responses.

-## Review the code
+## View the client code

 Now let's review the code that makes this web experience possible!